Share Pictures Easily with Photo Streams in iOS

 If you start the creation process from the Photo Stream tab instead, the Next button will automatically be “Create”.
 That’s obviously easy enough, but you can also add more people to shared streams, add or remove pictures, and of course delete the stream entirely.

-Add More People to Existing Shared Photo Streams
+How to Add More People to Existing Shared Photo Streams

 - Open “Photos” app and tap the “Photo Stream” button